Max Verstappen claims his first-ever pole position in Formula One

-(CNN)Max Verstappen secured his first-ever pole position in Formula One with a scintillating performance to qualify for Sunday's Hungarian Grand Prix.
+(CNN)Max Verstappen secured his first-ever pole position in Formula One with a scintillating performance in qualifying for Sunday's Hungarian Grand Prix.

-The Dutch youngster, fresh off his seventh grand +prix win last weekend in Germany, narrowly edged out Mercedes pair Valtteri Bottas and Lewis Hamilton, in second and third.
+The Dutch youngster, fresh off his seventh grand prix win last weekend in Germany, narrowly edged out Mercedes pair Valtteri Bottas and Lewis Hamilton, in second and third.

 It was a landmark achievement in the sport as Verstappen becomes the 100th different driver to secure a pole position in Formula One.